 About me.

 My name is Oskar Bull-Hansen and I had my first psychedelic experience in 2013.
-After that I have been very fascinated by the potential that lies in these molecules.
-In recent years, I have read most of what I have found about psychedelics and psychedelic-assisted therapy and have combined this with courses and practical experience.
-Listen to the Hennings Verden podcast here (Norwegian only).
+Since then I have been very fascinated by the potential that lies in these molecules.
+Since the beginning of 2020 I have been working full-time with psychedelic therapy and I have read most of what I have found about psychedelic-assisted therapy.
+Listen to me on the Hennings Verden podcast (in Norwegian) here.

 What makes me competent?

-Otherwise, I grew up on Nøtterøy with a mother who is a teacher, a father who is a writer and an older brother who is a singer.
-I have a Swedish-Iranian roommate who is a dentist, a son born in 2019 and a daughter born in 2021.
-The rest of the time (if I get any) is used to play guitar or piano, cook, exercise and preferably some kind of "of the month hobby" that I am getting into.
+I was raised on Nøtterøy with a mother who is a teacher, a father who is a writer and an older brother who is a singer.
+I have a Swedish-Iranian partner who is a dentist, a son born in 2019 and a daughter born in 2021.
+The rest of the time (if I get any) is spent playing guitar or piano, cooking, exercising and preferably some kind of "hobby of the month" that I get into.

 Theoretical models

-There are some basic elements in my approach that I think fit well with psychedelic therapy.
-Curiosity and openness, I think, are the cornerstones of any well-functioning interpersonal relationship and it has been proven that psychedelics builds up under this.
-In addition, I am a fan of a model called Internal Family Systems, which looks at a personality as a composition of different parts, and where one has a basic peaceful "Self" at the core.
-This is also in line with Gabor Maté's view of personality, where what we perceive as our personality is largely an adaptation to our surroundings through childhood.
+There are some fundamental elements in my approach that I believe fit well in combination with psychedelic therapy.
+I believe that curiosity and openness are cornerstones of any well-functioning interpersonal relationship and it has been proven that psychedelics build on this.
+In addition, I am a supporter of a model called Internal Family Systems , which sees a personality as a composition of different parts, and where one has a fundamental peaceful "Self" at its core.
+This is also in line with Gabor Maté's view of personality, where what we perceive as our personality is largely an adaptation to our surroundings throughout our upbringing.